Age Eligibility - Youth Age & Eligibility Guidelines

 The NCJLA has two levels of play at the high school level for boys (Varsity and JV) and one level for girls (Girls HS).
 Boys who are seniors must play on a Varsity level team.
 High school freshman are encouraged to play on a high school team, CIF or club.

 No player is permitted to play for a CIF High School team and then a NCJLA High School team during the same spring season.
-If a player plays for a CIF High School team and decides to leave the CIF team before the season has ended, they may petition the NCJLA for permission to play for a NCJLA High School team.
+If a player plays for a CIF High School team and decides to leave the CIF team before the season has ended, they must petition the NCJLA for permission to play for a NCJLA High School team.

 Boys JV: 9th, 10th & 11th grade.
 No 12th graders may play on a JV team.